Cleancodedotclub/Easy-Consulting/README.md

-# Easy-Consulting
 The "Easy Consulting Master" GitHub repository is a React.js-based project that offers a simple and elegant web interface for a consulting company.
 The website has several sections, including a homepage, about page, services page, blog page, and contact page.
+The project uses modern React features like functional components, hooks, and React Router for navigation.
+It also features responsive design, making it easy to use on various devices.

+The homepage features a hero section with a background image and a call to action button that leads to the services page.
+The services page lists the various services offered by the consulting company, with each service card featuring an image, title, and description.
+The blog page lists recent blog posts, with each post card featuring an image, title, and summary.

+The contact page features a contact form that allows users to submit their queries or feedback.
+The form has fields for name, email, and message, and it uses the Formspree API for handling form submissions.
+The project also uses various other third-party libraries, including React-icons, React-toastify, and React-reveal, to enhance the user experience.